BEST WAY TO SIT ON THE TOILET WHEN CONSTIPATED | 5 GUIDELINES

-To benefit from constipation relief when visiting the toilet often, squeezing and straining hard are not the key.
+To benefit from constipation relief when visiting the toilet often, squeezing and straining hard are not recommended.

 Repeat these steps 1-3 times until you get the desired result.
 The aim is to relax the puborectalis muscles and to open the kink at the entrance of the rectum.

-If your heels and ankles start to feel sourness, then it is time to take a break.
+If your heels and ankles feel numb, then take a break.

-Lying down...
-Standing with feet slightly apart or in stride stance.
-Semi-squat position with your hands resting on your knees as you lean forward slightly.
+“Lay down and stand with your feet slightly apart or in a stride stance.
+Get in the semi-squat position with your hands resting on your knees as you lean forward slightly.”

-The guide presents the Semi-Squat posture as a way to improve pelvic floor muscles and blood flow.
+The guide presents the Semi-Squat posture as an alternative way to improve pelvic floor muscles and blood flow.
 Also, the main benefit of pelvic floor exercise is that it improves bladder control.

-The typical way of sitting on the toilet when constipated is having the knees at the same level as the hips.
+The typical way brings the knees to the same level as the hips.

 The typical way of sitting on the toilet bowl is not great if you suffer from constipation.

 The majority of people who stay at the office desk from 9-5 and suffer from constipation have a hard time when it comes to stool evacuation.

 - Drivers who stay in their cars for longer than five hours.